jmervine/node-hello-framework/README.md

 ## Framework Notes

 Along with a short description, included are notes on extra steps -- aside from the `<framework>/index.js` example file, if any.

+<a name="nodejs"></a>
+### [Node.js][nodejs]

+This isn't a framework.
+This is a slightly expanded "Hello World" example where I created a simple http server which loads static files from a public directory if they exist and otherwise returns a message via the response.
+I wanted to be a pure node example, without any npm installed, as such I didn't include template rendering, but the addition of such wouldn't be difficult.
+I've included a commented out example of how to easily add [jade][jade] templating to this example.

 <a name="compoundjs"></a>
 ### [Compound.js][compound.js]